invenia/blog/_posts/JuliaLangFeatures.md

 You may want to write a test-suite for anything that has a trait that checks it works right.

 #### ➕🙂  Advantages of Traits
- - You can do this after the type is declared (unlike a supertype)
+ - You can do this after the type is declared (unlike a supertype).
- - You don't have to do it upfront and can add new types later (unike a `Union`)
+ - You don't have to do it upfront and can add new types later (unike a `Union`).
- - and you can have otherwise unrelated types (unlike a supertype)
+ - and you can have otherwise unrelated types (unlike a supertype).

 #### 🧩 Traits have a few parts:
- - The trait types: these are the different traits a type can have
+ - The trait types: these are the different traits a type can have.
- - The trait function: this tells you what traits a type has
+ - The trait function: this tells you what traits a type has.
- - Trait dispatch: using the traits
+ - Trait dispatch: using the traits.

 #### ⌨️ 📇 The type of types